 This is when a qualified doctor or midwife tries to turn you baby by manually manipulating your belly to spin your baby to face down.
 It is typically done after the 37 week mark when the likelihood of your baby turning decreases.
 This one doesn’t sound very comfortable but it looks like it works fairly well if you have someone that knows what they’re doing.

-A reader passed along this excellent site that goes into many of these moves in further detail and with diagrams, videos and pictures.
+A reader passed along this excellent site called Spinning Babies that goes into many of these moves in further detail and with diagrams, videos and pictures.

 Having a baby in a breech position used to mean an automatic c-section for you.
 However, the medical establishment seems to be changing their mind on that one.
 The trouble is that there is a whole generation of doctors that don’t know how to deliver a breech baby so you may have to poke around to find someone qualified if you want to go for a vaginal breech birth.

-That said, it is still ideal for your baby to be bottoms up for delivery so good luck on getting those monkeys upside down, Peeps!
+That said, it is still ideal for your baby to be bottoms up for delivery so good luck on getting those kiddos upside down!